junhyukjang0/AI_Projects/Writing_Speaking_Practice_AI/README.md

 # Writing Speaking Practice AI
 **Demonstration Video URL** :  https://youtu.be/tJ-JmxiTZIU

+**Description** : This service is composed of two parts: speaking and writing.
+For the speaking part, there are five types of questions available.
+The first type involves hearing an English question from the AI agent and responding properly.
+The second type tests if users can express their opinions logically.
+The third type involves discussing sensitive topics presented by the AI examiner and testing the user’s ability to engage in critical thinking.
+The fourth type evaluates the user's ability to correctly describe a picture given by the AI.
+The last type evaluates whether the user can understand and interpret a given chart or graph and explain it in English.
+The writing test is structured as follows: Firstly, it tests whether users can accurately transcribe spoken English.
+Secondly, it evaluates whether users can respond properly to an email provided by the AI.
+Thirdly, it assesses whether users can effectively summarize a given text in English.
+Lastly, the test involves having users write on a given topic, and then the Large Language Model (LLM) evaluates the writing by considering both the topic and the content, providing feedback accordingly.

 ## Execution File
 **speaking_writing_exam.py** : Execution code to run the AI Speaking & Writing Tutor. (streamlit run speaking_writing_exam.py)